cisco/ciscoacipuppet/README.md

 For supported values for this parameter please refer to the following [link](https://pubhub.devnetcloud.com/media/apic-mim-ref-311/docs/MO-vzEntry.html#etherT)

 ##### `icmpv4_t`
+The ICMP v4 Type.

 For supported values for this parameter please refer to the following [link](https://pubhub.devnetcloud.com/media/apic-mim-ref-311/docs/MO-vzEntry.html#icmpv4T)

 ##### `icmpv6_t`
+The ICMP v6 Typ

 For supported values for this parameter please refer to the following [link](https://pubhub.devnetcloud.com/media/apic-mim-ref-311/docs/MO-vzEntry.html#icmpv6T)

 ##### `match_dscp`
+Specify DSCP constants.

 For supported values for this parameter please refer to the following [link](https://pubhub.devnetcloud.com/media/apic-mim-ref-311/docs/MO-vzEntry.html#matchDscp)

 ##### `name_alias`
+Specify an alias for the Managed Object.

 For supported values for this parameter please refer to the following [link](https://pubhub.devnetcloud.com/media/apic-mim-ref-311/docs/MO-vzEntry.html#nameAlias)